-The Mississippi Health and Hunger Atlas is the newest program associated with the Center.
+The Mississippi Health and Hunger Atlas is the newest program associated with CPS.
 It is intended to be a tool for improving assessment of need and performance in order to promote improved practices and decision-making related to hunger and health in Mississippi.

-In collaboration with the College of Liberal Arts, the Center for Population Studies coordinates the Society and Health Minor for undergraduates interested in the social, cultural, and ethical dimension to understanding and improving population health.
+The Society and Health Minor is coordinated by CPS in collaboration with the College of Liberal Arts.
+This minor is for undergraduates interested in the social, cultural, and ethical dimension to understanding and improving population health.